cptnapalm/docker-conanexiles/README.md

       - "CONANEXILES_MODS=880454836,1159180273,1389908968,1369743238,2050780234,2356146223,1701136207"
 ```

-NOTE: Yout can get the modids from Steamworkshop.
+NOTE: You can get the modids from Steamworkshop.

 After a restart the mods will be downloaded, activated and updated via steamworkshop.

 ## Environment Variables and Config Options

-A conan exiles dedicated server uses a lot of configuration options to influence nearly every aspect of the game logics.
+A Conan Exiles dedicated server uses a lot of configuration options to influence nearly every aspect of the game logics.
-To have full control of this complex configuration situation i implemented a logic to set these values in every config files.
+To have full control of this complex configuration situation I implemented a logic to set these values in every config files.

 ConanExiles uses a common ini format.
 That means that a config file has the following logic: